DEPARTMENT OF COMMERCE

 In January 2009, the Department moved from Redwood Tower, 217 East Redwood St., to the World Trade Center, at 401 East Pratt St., Baltimore.

-Until November 2019, the Department's objectives were carried out by six divisions: Administration and Technology; Business and Industry Sector Development; International Investment and Trade; Marketing and Communications; Military Affairs; and Tourism, Film, and the Arts.
-After a 2019 reorganization, three divisions remain: Administration and Technology; Business and Industry Sector Development; and Marketing, Tourism, and the Arts.
+Until November 2019, Department objectives were carried out by six divisions: Administration and Technology; Business and Industry Sector Development; International Investment and Trade; Marketing and Communications; Military Affairs; and Tourism, Film, and the Arts.
+A 2019 reorganization assigned work to three divisions: Administration and Technology; Business and Industry Sector Development; and Marketing, Tourism, and the Arts.
+Further reorganization in January 2025 defined three main divisions for the Department: Administration and Technology; Business Attraction and Special Projects; and Innovation and Growth.
+These reformed by May 2026 as Administration and Technology; Business Growth and Attraction; and Industry, International, and Innovation.

 OFFICE OF SECRETARY